Grrrotbag/document/template.md

 monofont: "Fira Code"
 ```

 [Mainfont]{.smallcaps} represents the body text of the document.
-[Sansfont]{.smallcaps} is used for the section headers throughout, and [monfont]{.smallcaps} is used for representing code, such as the blocks you can see in this section.
+[Sansfont]{.smallcaps} is used for the section headers throughout, and [monofont]{.smallcaps} is used for representing code, such as the blocks you can see in this section.

 You can use any font installed on your system for these.